 Out of these three options, campervans are arguably the easiest to drive.
 Especially the smaller ones – the experience is similar to driving a minivan or a pickup truck, in the sense of how much vehicle there is to maneuver.
 Larger campervans are obviously more challenging, but they’re still a bit easier to handle than large motorhomes.

 On the other hand, that doesn’t mean that motorhomes are difficult to drive.
 In fact, they’re surprisingly easy to drive, but it does take some time to get used to turning and breaking.
 The size and weight of your motorhome are also important here since it’s much easier to turn with a class B motorhome than a class A one.
-You should be careful when turning and you should always start breaking earlier than you think necessary because it takes a while to stop such a large and heavy vehicle.
+You should be careful when turning and you should always start braking earlier than you think necessary because it takes a while to stop such a large and heavy vehicle.
 Another thing to keep in mind is that you should never attempt a U-turn in a motorhome – considering their size, that’s always risky and rarely goes like planned.